monsterkrampe/crystal/concepts/strings/introduction.md

 ## Concatenation

-To concatenate two strings you can use the `+` operator.
+To concatenate two strings, use the `+` operator.
-The `+` operator will return a new string that is the combination of the two strings given.
+The `+` operator will return a new string combining the two strings.

 ```crystal
 hello = "Hello"